 Our insurance policies may not provide coverage for liability arising out of activities of users of our services.
+In addition, our reliance on some content and information provided to us by our large advertiser aggregators and agencies may expose us to liability not covered by our insurance policies.
 Furthermore, we may not be able to obtain or maintain adequate insurance coverage to reduce or limit the liabilities associated with our businesses.
 Any costs incurred as a result of such liability or asserted liability could have a material adverse effect on our business, operating results and financial condition.